The semi-infinite intersection cohomology sheaf-II: the Ran space version: The Ran version of the semi-infinite category

 \end{cor}

-\begin{rem} A slight variation of the proof of \propref{p:i* well defined} shows that the assertions remain valid for $\bi^\lambda$ replaced by $\ol\bi{}^\lambda$.
-Similarly, the assertion of \corref{c:i! well defined} remains valid for $\bi_\lambda$ replaced by $\bj_\lambda$, and the same is true for their Ran variants. \end{rem}
+\begin{rem} A slight variation of the proof of \propref{p:i* well defined} shows that the assertions of \corref{c:well defined Ran} remain valid for $\bi^\lambda$ replaced by $\ol\bi{}^\lambda$.
+Similarly, the assertion of \corref{c:i! well defined} remains valid for $\bi^\lambda$ replaced by $\bj^\lambda$, and the same is true for their Ran variants. \end{rem}